Trevor Chappell (radio presenter): Personal life

 Chappell is married to his wife Cath.
 He has a son, Finn, from a previous marriage.

 Interests

 Chappell enjoys surfing, golf and going to the beach.

 He is known for his dislike of the Beatles and his recall of the TV shows Owly's School, F Troop and popular Perth children's TV characters Fat Cat and Percy Penguin.

-He is also a huge ABBA fan, with a special fondness for Bjorn; and he is known as a consummate Lapsang Souchong tea aficionado.
+He is also an ABBA fan, and a fan of Bjorn; and he is an aficionado of Lapsang Souchong tea.